-Netball WA is the governing body for netball in Western Australia, incorporating 11 affiliated Regions, 73 affiliated Associations, and ANZ Championship team, West Coast Fever.
+Netball WA is the governing body for netball in Western Australia, incorporating 11 affiliated Regions, 73 affiliated Associations, and Suncorp Super Netball team, West Coast Fever.
 The organisation has a clear vision to be ‘One Netball Community driving Western Australia’s leading sport.’

 Netball is the highest female participation sport in Western Australia and played in every major city and town across the State.
 From the grassroots to the elite, Netball WA has a holistic approach to the growth and development of the sport of netball.